-Sharp HospiceCare has offered integrative therapies for more than 10 years, according to Lisa Goodman, who never imagined that a weekend training course on Healing Touch would lead to a job as integrative therapies coordinator for Sharp HospiceCare.
+Sharp HospiceCare has offered integrative therapies for more than 10 years, according to Lisa Goodman, who never imagined that a weekend training course on Healing Touch would lead to a job as integrative healing coordinator at Sharp Grossmont Hospital.

 Goodman is often asked about the difference between Healing Touch and reiki therapy, which is also offered to patients and caregivers.
 Healing Touch, a program developed by a nurse named Janet Mentgen, involves a practitioner placing their hands on a patient in various prescribed techniques to address specific physical, mental and emotional health issues.
 Reiki is a Japanese energy healing therapy where practitioners use their hands on or above the patient’s body to promote a multisystem relaxation response involving the body, mind and spirit.

 “Compared to Healing Touch, reiki is a bit more intuitive,” says Goodman.
 “Also, there are sacred symbols associated with reiki that we use in the hospice setting to assist with symptoms related to the dying process.
 In conjunction with traditional comfort measures, reiki can help lessen pain and anxiety, and promote restful sleep.”